samuelegbeola-15/usePopcorn-movie-search/README.md

 I also used a useEffect hook to dynamically change the document.title property to reflect the name of the movie being viewed.

+You can view the hosted app here: https://use-popcorn-movie-search.vercel.app/